Primal Raw Frozen Mixes receives the Advisor’s top rating of 5 stars.

 Free of any plant-based protein boosters, this looks like the profile of a raw dog food containing an abundance of meat.

-Primal Raw Frozen Mixes Dog Food is a meat-based raw product using an abundance of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.
+Primal Raw Frozen Mixes is a meat-based raw dog food using an abundance of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.

 Enthusiastically recommended for supplemental feeding only.